max218/WP/README.md

 # wordpress
-It is my repository about WordPress section
+This is WordPress repository by Jin Min